Xanthelasma: Those White Spots Around the Eyes

 This is the most common treatment, considering the striking size some of these fatty deposits can reach.
 But don’t forget that surgery too may leave its mark.
 The skin of your eyelids or under the eyes is very delicate and surgery can sometimes leave scars.

 Trichloroacetic acid peels and CO2 laser

 These techniques reduce the probability of scarring.
 The only thing they’ll leave is lighter-colored skin due to the small burns it causes.

 This is another alternative to surgery that uses a laser to minimize or eliminate the lesions.

-A local anesthetic is applied and your recovery time is rapid.
 In the most serious cases, however, small skin grafts are often needed to repair the area around the eyes.